Get the FREE one-click dictionary software for Windows

 - John Langdon Down, John L. H. Down

-Derived forms: downed, downing, Downs, downs
+Derived forms: downed, Downs, downing, downs

-See also: behind, dejected, descending, downbound, downcast, downfield, downward, fallen, falling, inoperative, low, lowered, out, perfect, set, thrown, weak
+See also: behind, dejected, descending, downbound, downcast, downfield, downward, fallen, falling, inoperative, low, lowered, lugubrious, out, perfect, set, thrown, weak

 Antonym: up

-Encyclopedia: Down, Out & Dangerous
+Encyclopedia: Down, James